fwh1990/this-file/README.md

 # this-file

-If you are a author of open source repository, you may want to support both commonjs and es-module for users since it's a confused period.
+If you are an author of open source repository, you may want to support both CJS and ESM for users since it's a confused period.
 It's hard to use `__dirname` and `import.meta.url` in one file specially for typescript project.

 # Installation